You are using an outdated browser. Please upgrade your browser to improve your experience.Skip to main content

 Family-to-Family Health Information Centers are family-staffed organizations that assist families of children and youth with special health care needs and the professionals who serve them.
 All Family-to-Family Health Information Centers have a strong commitment to, and expertise about, children with special health care needs.
 PATH is staffed by family members who have first-hand experience and training in navigating complex healthcare services and programs.
 Our team understands the issues that families face and are well qualified to help families make informed decisions.

-In 2017, Family-to-Family Health Information Centers served more than one million families and 350,000 professionals.
-Our organization, PATH/FVCT, has served more than 90,000 families and professionals since 2011, and that number continues to grow.
+To date, Family-to-Family Health Information Centers served more than one million families and 350,000 professionals.
+PATH has served more than 90,000 families and professionals and that number continues to grow.

 Federal funds are awarded by the Health Resources and Services Administration (HRSA), Maternal Child Health Bureau (MCHB) through a competitive grant process.